Parallel Synthesis for Autoregressive Speech Generation: Proposed Method

 \subsection{Rethinking the Direction for Autoregressive generation}

-The conventional autoregressive neural vocoder, as shown in Fig.~\ref{fig:ar} (a), formulates the synthesis problem as maximizing the joint probability of a waveform $X=\{x_{1}, x_{2}, ..., x_{T}\}$, which can be factorized as follows:
+The conventional autoregressive neural vocoder, as shown in Fig.~\ref{fig:ar} (a), formulates the synthesis problem as maximizing the joint probability of a waveform $\textbf{x}=\{x_{1}, x_{2}, ..., x_{T}\}$, which can be factorized as follows:

-where $x_{t}$ is the audio sample at time $t$ and generated conditioning on signals from previous timesteps.
+where $x_{t}$ is the audio sample at time $t$ and generated conditioned on signals from previous time steps.
 Teacher forcing can be easily applied for parallel computing during training.
 While at inference time, the signal $x_{t}$ at time $t$ is not able to be predicted until all $x_{1}, x_{2}, ..., x_{t-1}$ are inferred.
 The total iterations and time are inevitably proportional to the target audio length.
 Twenty-two thousand calculations are conducted iteratively to generate a one-second speech with a 22 kHz sampling rate.

-To increase the inference efficiency and preserve the quality, we redesign the autoregressive method to compute in domains other than the temporal one.
-A waveform sequence $X$ is first split into $N$ subsequences, $x^{1}, x^{2}, ..., x^{N}$, where $N$ is some fixed number, and each $x^{n}$ is a time series.
+To increase inference efficiency and preserve the quality of the audio output, we redesign the autoregressive method to compute in domains other than the temporal one.
+A waveform sequence $\textbf{x}$ is first split into $N$ subsequences, $x^{1}, x^{2}, ..., x^{N}$, where $N$ is some fixed number, and each $x^{n}$ is a time series.
 As shown in Fig.~\ref{fig:ar} (b), the prediction of the $n$th subsequence $x^{n}$ is conditioned on the previous subsequence $x^{n-1}$.
 Eq.~\ref{eq:CAR} can be reformulated as follows:

 The redesigned process takes fixed $N$ iterations in total and can be parallel in the time domain by designing the model architecture, e.g., using only layers of CNN.
 We will discuss the splitting methods in Section~\ref{subsec:far} and \ref{subsec:bar}.
 Note that the conditioning acoustic features are omitted and will be detailed in Section~\ref{subsec:pva}.